Day with Daeradar

 Celeborn nodded, allowing his daughter to bring him across the room.
 Celebrían released his hands when they approached the cradle, and the Elf lord's eyes widened slightly.
 Though there was plenty of room to fit them both, the dark-haired twins were lying close beside each other toward the center of the crib, one of each of their small hands touching the other.
 They were sleeping, tough they both appeared to be growing wakeful.

 "They are never separated when they are in here," Celebrían breathed, a smile lighting up her face as she watched her sons.
-"And even when they are not, one must remain within sight of the other."
-She then turned to Celeborn, who was watching the young Elflings with wonder.
+"And even when they are not, one must remain within sight of the other.
+Elrond and I must always ensure they are close."
+She then turned to Celeborn, who was watching the young Elflings with wonder of his own.
 "They are beautiful, are they not, Ada?"

-A moment passed before a smile appeared on the Elf lord's face.
+A moment passed before a smile spread across the Elf lord's face.
 Galadriel had told him how captivating the twins were, but it was nothing compared to seeing them for himself.
-"Aye, Celebrían," he agreed, wrapping an arm around his daughter.
+Her words had not been enough to prepare him for how he now felt about them.
+"Aye, Celebrían," he agreed quietly, wrapping an arm around his daughter.
 "They are beautiful."

-Celebrían's smile broadened as she leaned into her father, both watching as one by one, the twins opened their eyes as they gazed up at the two faces looking down on them.
-"Would you like to hold them, Ada?" she asked.
+Celebrían's smile broadened as she leaned into her father's side, both watching as one by one, the twins opened their eyes as they gazed up at the two faces looking down on them.
+"Would you care to hold them, Ada?" she asked.

 Once the Elflings were a bit more wakeful and cheerful, Celebrían approached her father.
 "This is your daeradar," she told them, and their gray eyes, which they had inherited from Elrond, moved to Celeborn with interest.
 "Ada, this is Elladan."
 She held the twin in her right arm out to the Elf lord.

 "Elladan."
-Celeborn gently took the small Elf and held him close to his chest in a supportive way.
-A smile graced his fair features as the older twin met his gaze, reaching a small hand out and getting his fingers tangled in his light hair.
+Celeborn gently took the small Elfling and held him close to his chest in a supportive way.
+A smile graced his fair features as the older twin met his gaze, reaching a small hand out and getting his fingers tangled in his silver hair.

 Celeborn then looked up when he heard an impatient noise from the second twin, seeing he was reaching his tiny hands out to him.
 Celebrían chuckled, holding her younger son out to her father.
 "And this is Elrohir."